mikewebbtech/mikewebbtech-hugo/content/articles/2018/2018-04-27-netplan-bridging-under-ubuntu-1804.md

 ---
-title: "Netplan bridging under Ubuntu 18.04"
+title: Netplan bridging under Ubuntu 18.04
 date: 2018-04-27T16:40:42
-summary: "I just completed a fresh (minimal) install of Ubuntu 18.04 Desktop.
-I used the new LTS release as an excuse to redo my workstation to simplify and unify since my..."
+summary: The new trend in linux is the shift to netplan as a network manager that uses either NetworkManager  or  systemd-networkd to manage interfaces is pretty much the default now for Ubuntu Desktops.
+This breaks OVS and linux bridging, but there is a way
+draft:
+categories:
+  - virtualisation
+  - home-lab
+tags:
+  - linux
+  - ubuntu
+  - networking
+  - lxc
 ---

 I just completed a fresh (minimal) install of Ubuntu 18.04 Desktop.
 I used the new LTS release as an excuse to redo my workstation to simplify and unify since my use case flipped from more KVM virtual machines to more LXD containers.
 In fact I've gone from over provisioning 8 KVM VM's to a much higher density of 20 containers when really getting into things (on a 4 core XEON 64GB).